Landing Page Trends To Get Your Inspo Running In 2022

 - You already know that your video can’t be too long (Damn you, loading time!), so you’ll keep it short and sweet.
-Which leads us to our second point.
+This leads us to our second point.

 - Videos are SEO optimized straight from the beginning.
 And look at the results of that practice:

 That way, more prospects will bump into your landing page and more people will see it.
-Making search engines find more value in your content.
-Making your content go viral.
+Make search engines find more value in your content.
+Make your content go viral.

 You get the gist, all the cool kids want to do it like that.